 Catherine Boyle reports on CNBC's Capital Connection, Squawk Box, Worldwide Exchange and Closing Bell Europe, and writes for CNBC.com, focusing on the London market.
-She has covered stories like Pfizer's attempted takeover of AstraZeneca and the News Corp phone hacking trial.
+She has covered stories like the 2015 U.K. general election, Pfizer's attempted takeover of AstraZeneca and the News Corp phone hacking trial.
 Catherine joined CNBC in 2011 after spending most of her career at The Times (of London), where she worked as a business correspondent and edited the City Diary.
 Her work has also been published in The Guardian, City AM and The Business.
 She is a graduate of the University of Cambridge and City University.
 Follow her on Twitter: @cboylecnbc

 Get the best of CNBC in your inbox

 CNBC looks at how the computer systems in F1 cars have made their way into regular vehicles.

 FIA President Jean Todt discusses his start with the Ferarri team and the current problems facing F1.